 We provide an inclusive workplace that prohibits discrimination, retaliation and harassment.
-The Company expects every employee to be treated and treat others with respect and dignity.
-We uphold equal opportunities in compliance with federal laws, including the U.S. Equal Employment Opportunity Commission laws and guidance.
-Every associate can expect fair treatment and equal opportunities whatever their race, color, national origin, religion, ancestry, sex and gender (including identity/expression), military and veteran status, physical ability, medical condition, genetic information, marital or familiar status, sexual orientation, age or any other category protected by federal, state or local law or because of the individual’s association with a member of a protected group or connection to an organization or group related to a protected group.
+The Company expects every associate to be treated and treat others with respect and dignity.
+We uphold equal opportunities in compliance with applicable federal, state, and local laws.
+Every associate can expect fair treatment and equal opportunities whatever their race, color, national origin, religion, ancestry, sex and gender (including identity/expression), military and veteran status, physical ability, medical condition, genetic information, marital or familial status, sexual orientation, age or any other category protected by federal, state or local law or because of the individual’s association with a member of a protected group or connection to an organization or group related to a protected group.

-We are committed to the protection of minority, women and LGBTQ+ rights.
+We are committed to the protection of minority, women and LGBTQIA+ rights.
 We outline our approach in our statement on Equality, and we are aligned with and/or signatories of:

 Code of Conduct, Compliance & Training

-Whether in our corporate offices, in our more than 600 store locations, or among our overseas offices, we take pride in keeping a work environment that complies with employer responsibility standards.
-We comply with all national as well as state and local laws regarding wages, benefits and hours worked, and we recognize the rights of workers to make an informed decision as to whether to associate or not with any lawful organization, consistent with applicable laws.
-We conduct compliance training for executives, managers and employees, and we expect everyone in the company to follow our Code of Conduct, regardless of rank or position.
-Associates acknowledge their understanding and commitment to the Code of Conduct yearly, and associates, including management, receive regular training on compliance with anti- bribery/corruption laws and company policies.
+Whether in our corporate offices, in our more than 500 store locations and other facilities, or among our overseas offices, we take pride in keeping a work environment that complies with employer responsibility standards.
+We comply with all national, state, and local laws regarding wages, benefits and hours worked, and we recognize the rights of workers to make an informed decision as to whether to associate or not with any lawful organization, consistent with applicable laws.
+We conduct compliance training for executives, managers, and associates, and we expect everyone in the company to follow our Code of Conduct, regardless of rank or position.

 Reporting & Grievance

 We understand the importance of associates knowing their rights and addressing violations when necessary.
-WSI’s Ethics Hotline is available to team members as well as factory workers with concerns about potential violations of WSI’s Code of Conduct or Vendors’ Code of Conduct.
-The processes and contacts which ensure independence and protection of anonymity for reporting grievances, including any concerns related to human rights, are disclosed to associates, suppliers and workers.
+WSI’s Ethics Hotline is available to team members and factory workers in our major overseas sourcing regions and high-risk countries with concerns about potential violations of WSI’s Code of Conduct or Vendor Code of Conduct.
+The processes and contacts which ensure independence and protection of anonymity for reporting grievances, including any concerns related to human rights, are disclosed to associates, suppliers, and workers.

-We report on our program performance semi-annual updates to our Board of Directors and in our annual Corporate Responsibility Report to shareholders and the public.
+We report on our program performance through semi-annual updates to our Board of Directors and in our annual Impact Report to shareholders and the public.